 - capturing and composting all of the produce we extrude during the juicing process

-- using reusable, heavy-duty, food-grade, hypoallergenic, silicone sealable freezer bags to store our frozen fruit for smoothies
+- using reusable, heavy-duty, food-grade, hypoallergenic, silicone sealable freezer bags instead of plastic baggies to store our frozen fruit for smoothies

-- buying recycled, unbleached napkins and paper shopping bags
+- buying recycled, unbleached napkins, paper towels, and paper shopping bags

-- selling used books to help extend the lifecycle of important objects of information
+- selling used books to extend the lifecycle of important objects of information